40 Developmental Assets for Adolescent Development

 Sadness at the death of a family member has both psychological and neurologic effects.
 Experts explain the different ways we process loss.

-Mental Health and Addictions Insurance Help (US Dept of Health & Human Services)
+Mental Health and Addictions Insurance Help (U.S. Department of Health and Human Services)

 This website provides the phone numbers, websites, or email addresses you can use for questions about how Parity laws require most health plans to apply similar rules to mental health benefits as they do for medical/surgical benefits.
 Select your insurance type below for more about the protections that apply for you, and to get assistance information.Parity laws apply to different types of health coverage.
 These contacts can answer questions about ways the Parity laws may protect you with respect to mental health or addiction benefits for you or your family.

 Mental Health First Aid is an eight-hour course that teaches you how to identify, understand and respond to signs of mental illnesses and substance use disorders.